 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Last Updated: July 31, 2014 (Notes)full report
+Last Updated: January 30, 2015 (Notes)full report

-Source: CIA, World Factbook
+Source: Central Intelligence Agency, The World Factbook

 Total primary energy consumption